 The Flint & Steel Fire Starter Kit Review

-The knowledge of primitive fire making skills is something every outdoorsman or bushcrafter should know.
+The knowledge of primitive fire-making skills is something every outdoorsman or bushcrafter should know.
 Having the right tools to facilitate this process is a must.
-This is where the Flint and Steel comes in handy.
+This is where the Flint and Steel come in handy.
 Each one of these kits is handmade and forged.
-The team at Flint-and-Steel Ltd. (www.flint-and-steel.com) have done a great job making these kits.
+The team at Flint-and-Steel Ltd. (www.flint-and-steel.com) has done a great job making these kits.
 Having this compact kit in your pack is a great way to have a ready-made fire source in just about any condition.
 There is nothing like making a fire with your own two hands.

 My first impression of the Flint & Steel Fire Starter Kit is it is well made and crafted.
 The kit consists of a small tin box in which each component fits snug.
 It has a nice size piece of flint and a good amount of Jute Twine.
 The firesteel or striker can be easily grasped by the fingers.
 It has a good weight to it.
 The char cloth container is compact and has a good supply inside.
 It also contains a useful color illustrated instruction insert that explains how to use the kit to make a fire.
 There are fire starter kits also available in a variety of custom-made leather pouches.